spunnanithi/cartropolis/README.md

 https://gitlab.com/spunnanithi/project-beta

 1. Select the Fork option and enter your own username when filling out the information.
-2. Select the Clone option and copy the "Clone with HTTPS" key to be entered into your terminal
+2. Select the Clone option and copy the "Clone with HTTPS" key that will be entered into your terminal later.
-3. In your terminal, enter `cd` to change into your projects folder
+3. In your terminal, enter `cd` to change into your projects folder.
-4. Enter the command `git clone https://gitlab.com/(yourusername)/project-beta`
+4. Enter the command `git clone https://gitlab.com/(yourusername)/project-beta`.
-5. Enter newly created folder by entering `cd` into the cloned projects folder
+5. Enter newly created folder by entering `cd` into the cloned projects folder.
 6. Then enter the following commands to create a database, build/start the Docker container:

 ```sh